SardarSaqibKhan/iOS-Preparation-Playbook/Stack vs Heap Memory/README.md

 - The stack keeps track of method calls and the corresponding execution flow
 - All local variables of function are stored in stack.
 - The size of stack is fixed and its determined on compile time.
+- We may encountered with stack overflow in stack memory.

 | Stack Memory | Heap Memory |
 |-------------|------------|